[🐝U] How to lie, cheat & steal your way to success ... ETHICALLY!

 That’s a problem in our marketing.
 It creates mental whiplash that leaves people confused.

-& the strongest ingredient in that curse
+& the strongest ingredient in that curse … the language we use.

 “corporate mayonnaise” (aka jargon)